donchev7/site/content/post/2022/2022-12-28-GitHub-App.md

         return resp.json()['token']
 ```

-Note that you can only create a JWT that is valid for 10 minutes.
-Also, because of clock skew, you should create the JWT 1 minute ago.
-This way you can be sure that the JWT is valid when you exchange it for an access token.
+Note that we can only create a JWT that is valid for 10 minutes.
+Also, because of clock skew, I created the JWT 1 minute ago.
+This way I can be sure that the JWT is valid when I exchange it for an access token.

-The private key that you pass to the Auth class can come from the environment:
+The private key that I pass to the Auth class can come from the environment:

 ```python